Mi-Q/sipeed-cm5-fancontrol/deploy-systemd/README.md

 2. Ask if this is a **Fan Control Node** (Slot 1) or **Temperature Provider Node** (Slots 2-7)
 3. For Fan Control Node: prompt for peer node addresses (uses HTTP polling automatically)
 4. Install files to `/opt/sipeed-fancontrol/`
-5. Install configuration file to `/etc/sipeed-fancontrol.conf` (fan control only)
+5. Install configuration files to `/etc/sipeed-cm5-fancontrol/` (fan control only)
 6. Configure and start the systemd service automatically

 ### Example Setup